christian-posta/jboss-fuse-fsi-demo/Readme.md

 # FSI Fund Processing Demo

+Please see the [Demo WriteUp](docs/index.md) for the steps to recreate.

 In this demo, we look at some common scenarios that may arise at a FSI based customer although it's generic enough that it could be demo'd for a broad audience too.
 The domain is loosely based around an event that generates a new Fund that then needs to be broadcasted to a set of interested consumers where each can handle